Technogeezer50/esd2iso/README.md

 If you find any issues with the utility's documentation, please open that as an issue and I'll correct/clarify the issue.
 However, I have limited bandwidth to respond to requests for assistance on how to use the utility.
-This utility is designed for more advanced users are comfortable with using UNIX shells and command-line utilities.
+This utility is designed for more advanced users that are comfortable with using UNIX shells and command-line utilities.
 If you're not comfortable with that, then you may wish to consider tools like CrystalFetch (https://github.com/TuringSoftware/CrystalFetch) to build your Windoww 11 ARM ISO.